 Fully-funded PhD positions in Materials Research

-The Materials Research Institute (MRI) is a new initiative to bring together researchers in the Schools of Materials Science, Physics, Chemistry and Dentistry in order to better enable collaborative research in the materials area.
-PhD students supported by an MRI scholarship will be based in two schools, and will interact with the wider materials research community within the university.
-It is anticipated that PhD students will be able to draw on the facilities and expertise that exists widely within the institute.
+The Materials Research Institute is an initiative bringing together researchers in the Schools of Materials Science, Physics, Chemistry and Dentistry, in order to better enable collaborative research in the materials area.
+PhD students supported by an MRI scholarship will interact with the wider materials research community within the college, under the direct supervision of an Academic Fellow and one other member of academic staff from within one of the four schools mentioned above.
+Successful candidates will be able to draw on the facilities and expertise that exists widely within the institute.

-Studentships will be awarded for a selection of the following projects:
+Studentships will be awarded a scholarship to work on one of the two following projects:

 The School of Mathematical Sciences invites applications for four fully funded plus two half-funded PhD studentships in the following research areas: